RubixML/ML/docs/index.md

 - [Igbinary extension](https://github.com/igbinary/igbinary) for fast binary serialization of persistables

 ## Getting Started
 If you are completely new to machine learning in PHP with Rubix ML, we recommend going over the [basic introduction](basic-introduction.md) to learn the fundamental concepts of the library.
-Once you're ready, you can browse the example projects and tutorials below to dive deeper.
+You can also browse the [example projects](https://github.com/RubixML) and tutorials below which range from beginner to advanced skill level.
+Most projects even include a pre-cleaned dataset that is ready to go.

-### Example Projects w/ Tutorials
+### Example Projects
-These example projects are a quick and easy way to get started using Rubix ML.

 - [CIFAR-10 Image Recognizer](https://github.com/RubixML/CIFAR-10)
 - [Color Clusterer](https://github.com/RubixML/Colors)
 - [Credit Default Risk Predictor](https://github.com/RubixML/Credit)